 I had previously made a post on how to add a Favicon to your website.
-In that post I linked back to a website that had directions for creating a favicon in a Google Site.
+In that post I linked back to a website that had directions for creating a favicon in a Google Site and also suggested about a more affordable web design agency that will be able to help you to design the best site for your company.
 Apparently that post no longer exists so I thought I would make the directions myself.

 A favicon is the icon you see in the tab of your web browser.
 You can see in the below screenshot that I have 3 tabs open.
 The gmail logo is visible in the first tab, that icon is a favicon.
 In the 2nd tab you will notice the favicon for Google Sites.

 The reason to change the favicon on your Google Site is it makes it easier for you and students to navigate multiple tabs.
 In browsers such as Chrome and FireFox the favicon is visible right on the tab.
 If your classroom website is a Google Site and you post your daily lessons and directions on the site then the students will need to keep your site up and travel back to it frequently.
 By having a clearly identifiable class logo or icon in the tab the students are able to quickly locate the tab with your class information.